 The cells of your body run primarily on two things: oxygen and glucose.
 If either one of these is deficient in any way, hundreds of trillions of cells in your body will not work correctly.
+We need to fix this in order to burn fat.

 The cells of your body produce something called ATP or, adenosine triphosphate.
 ATP is the